-This is an excerpt from one chapter in a book being published if fall 2020 by the Global Innovation Institute (GinI).
+This following is an excerpt from one chapter in a book being published in fall 2020 by the Global Innovation Institute (GinI).
 The working title of the book is ‘The Other Side of Growth: Questions We Should Be Asking About Innovation’.
 It will focus on the many ways besides revenue and profits that innovation can and should create value for individuals, companies and societies.

 Every innovator has, as one of their motivations, the desire to have positive impact in the world.
 But, in addition to the positive effects that innovations have on their customers and society, they often have unexpected and unintended consequences.
 This includes being co-opted by their own company, their customers or their competitors that adhere to the Friedman doctrine that the only responsibility companies have is to maximize shareholder profits.

 The choices of companies, the innovations they pursue and the effects on society are all connected.
 As innovators, the question is how we can influence the balance between profits and a deeper purpose that’s needed in today’s world?

 - Businesses operate in a complex environment where the forces of investors, stakeholders, society, and government interact in unexpected and unanticipated ways, producing both positive and negative outcomes which are hard to anticipate.

 - A purpose-driven enterprise works to mitigate the negative consequences of both their behavior and business model and the products and services their customers use.
 But a company cannot control all the effects that their innovations may cause.

 - One of the key jobs of a purpose-driven innovator is to anticipate and communicate the potential, long-term consequences of their work.
 This provides business, society, and government a means to engage earlier to influence how their innovations impact society.